EllyC20/The-BookStore-MS4/README.md

   * The home page
   * Can access the register and login pages
   * The products page
+  * Sign up for newsletter on contact page
   * Specific category pages
   * The basket
   * The checkout